The official Recurly API client

 import recurly recurly.SUBDOMAIN = 'your-subdomain' recurly.API_KEY = '012345678901234567890123456789ab' # Set a certificate authority certs file to validate Recurly's certificate recurly.CA_CERTS_FILE = '/etc/pki/tls/certs/ca-bundle.crt' # Set a default currency for your API requests recurly.DEFAULT_CURRENCY = 'USD'

 Recurly Python Client Tests

-To run these tests in Python 2.7, use the unittest test runner:
+To run these tests, use the unittest test runner:

 $ python -m unittest discover -s tests

 The resource tests in test_resources.py will run using the HTTP fixtures in tests/fixtures.
 To run the tests against a live Recurly API endpoint, configure your Recurly test account and use its API key in the RECURLY_API_KEY environment variable:

 $ RECURLY_API_KEY=1274…54e3 python -m unittest tests.test_resources